-After 120 years of activity, GEBCO more than ever must think about the future it wants for the ocean for the coming generations.
-GEBCO's future activities will continue to aim at improving humanities knowledge of the ocean through striving to increase free and easy access to seabed datasets and related knowledge built on.
-Beyond 2030, GEBCO is committed to sustaining the significant momentum built in the field of ocean science during the early part of the twenty-first century, primarily through the efforts of initiatives such as the Nippon Foundation GEBCO Seabed 2030 project and the United Nations Decade of Ocean Science for Sustainable Development, ensuring their dynamic achievements continue into the next decade
+After 120 years of activity, GEBCO more than ever must think about the future it wants for the ocean for coming generations.
+GEBCO's future activities will continue to improve humanity's knowledge of the ocean by increasing free and easy access to seabed datasets and building on related knowledge.

+Beyond 2030, GEBCO is committed to sustaining the significant momentum built in the field of ocean science during the early part of the 21st century, primarily through the efforts of initiatives such as the Nippon Foundation GEBCO Seabed 2030 project and the United Nations Decade of Ocean Science for Sustainable Development, ensuring their dynamic achievements continue into the next decade.